 Roy’s chapter makes this argument organically.
-Two epistemic shifts have reshuffled contemporary biomedicine: the redefinition of health from a binary of healthy/sick to a continuum of risk to be managed and minimised, and the emergence of health economics as a rationality of commensuration between cost of therapeutic interventions and value of health improvement (pp.108-10).
-Together, Roy argues, they have turned clinical treatments into a pharmaceutical asset, incentivising the development of mitigatory treatments, encouraging cultural medicalisation and writing off cures as an unsustainable business model (p.113).
-Crucially, the triangulation between the bottom lines of what Roy labels ‘public health facts’ (p.109), those of the temporalities of the industry’s shareholder-value maximisation strategy (p.104) and those of a quantification of health along a single scale (p.110) has generated drug laboratories that thrive through no longer producing drugs and a medical industry that cannot afford to cure.
+Two epistemic shifts have reshuffled contemporary biomedicine: the redefinition of health from a binary of healthy/sick to a continuum of risk to be managed and minimized, and the emergence of health economics as a rationality of commensuration between cost of therapeutic interventions and value of health improvement (pp.108–10).
+Together, Roy argues, they have turned clinical treatments into a pharmaceutical asset, incentivizing the development of mitigatory treatments, encouraging cultural medicalization and writing off cures as an unsustainable business model (p.113).
+Crucially, the triangulation between the bottom lines of what Roy labels ‘public health facts’ (p.109), those of the temporalities of the industry’s shareholder-value maximization strategy (p.104) and those of a quantification of health along a single scale (p.110) has generated drug laboratories that thrive through no longer producing drugs and a medical industry that cannot afford to cure.

 Assetization’s spontaneous attention towards the surplus logics of production and away from the zero-sum logics of consumption (mentioned by Braun in this volume, p.210) could have been a particularly elegant approach towards these increasingly common, and increasingly deliberate, monstrosities of ‘technoscientific capitalism’.
-Re-reading the volume from this apocryphal angle, one finds that the assetization of patents is not only producing inventions that will never be invented, but is purposely seeking to do so (p.55); the assetization of student loans is producing policy decisions antagonistic to the interest of the students, university and education industry they were set up to serve (p.276); the assetization of mining revenues that do not yet exist and maybe never will is creating profits from keeping the ore unmined (p.189); and the assetization of data creates more data about data to further assetize, ‘cannibal(ising) the original’ (pp.91-2) and producing logics and revenue streams completely detached from the original purchase.
+Rereading the volume from this apocryphal angle, one finds that the assetization of patents is not only producing inventions that will never be invented, but is purposely seeking to do so (p.55); the assetization of student loans is producing policy decisions antagonistic to the interest of the students, university and education industry they were set up to serve (p.276); the assetization of mining revenues that do not yet exist and maybe never will is creating profits from keeping the ore unmined (p.189); and the assetization of data creates more data about data to further assetize, ‘cannibal(izing) the original’ (pp.91–2) and producing logics and revenue streams completely detached from the original purchase.
 The work of triangulation mentioned above re-emerges time and again to perpetuate these arbitrations and guard, by legal, cultural and organic means, the resulting hybrids.
 German wheat breeders’ constant work to (re)produce increasingly uniform wheat leading to as diverse an offspring as possible to stay in the trade is perhaps the most effective epitome of the kind of differential surplus the asset form captures – and of the economic subjectivities assets animate.

-As is the case with many other approaches named after processes (like financialisation) or abstract/abstracted nouns (like infrastructure), and with most social constructivist approaches, assetization’s premise is that anything can be assetized in the right circumstances, just like most things can be framed as infrastructure for other things.
-Most often these approaches cannot really be falsified or shown to be erroneous, and if they can, the exercise is usually beside the point The point of probing their empirical limitations is to show that they are particularly and uniquely well- or ill-suited to explain particular cases.
+As is the case with many other approaches named after processes (like financialization) or abstract/abstracted nouns (like infrastructure), and with most social constructivist approaches, assetization’s premise is that anything can be assetized in the right circumstances, just like most things can be framed as infrastructure for other things.
+Most often these approaches cannot really be falsified or shown to be erroneous, and if they can, the exercise is usually beside the point.
+The point of probing their empirical limitations is to show that they are particularly and uniquely well- or ill-suited to explain particular cases.
 What does thinking about a process as assetization (or thinking about a particular phenomenon as infrastructure) reveal that other approaches cannot?
-In this sense, that Assetization did not exploit its differential potential to explore these monstrosities, or cynical arbitraging, or whatever we choose to call them, matters because it could have propped up assetization itself as an analytical asset, as it were, guarding it from the many approaches it now shares in an increasingly-crowded epistemological space, many of them developed by some of these same authors, such as capitalisation devices (Doganova and Muniesa, 2015), capitalisation (Muniesa et al., 2017) and market devices (Callon, Millo and Muniesa, 2007).
+In this sense, that Assetization did not exploit its differential potential to explore these monstrosities, or cynical arbitraging, or whatever we choose to call them, matters because it could have propped up assetization itself as an analytical asset, as it were, guarding it from the many approaches it now shares in an increasingly crowded epistemological space, many of them developed by some of these same authors, such as capitalization devices (Doganova and Muniesa, 2015), capitalization (Muniesa et al., 2017) and market devices (Callon et al., 2007).